moneyeva/moneyeva-docs/docs/guides/creating-your-own.md

 You can begin drafting your Eva in two ways:

 - **By Tailoring an Existing Scenario**:
-     - On any published Eva, click the **"Tailor It to Your Needs"** button (or the floating gold pencil button).
+     - On any published Eva, click the **":material-pencil: Tailor It to Your Needs"** button (or the floating gold pencil button).
 This opens the scenarios for editing, allowing you to edit all calculation steps, inputs, and equations.
 - **From Scratch**:
-     - Go to any search result page and click on the **"Create Yours From Scratch"** button at the bottom.
+     - Go to any search result page and click on the **":material-pencil: Create Yours From Scratch"** button at the bottom.
-     - Alternatively, navigate to **Avatar -> My Evas** and click on **"Create a New Eva"**.
+     - Alternatively, navigate to **Avatar > My Evas** and click on **":material-plus: Create a New Eva"**.

 !!! warning
     If you’re not logged in, you can still explore and draft changes, but your edits cannot be saved.
 To save your progress, log in or sign up before you begin drafting.